 Most residential garden hoses have a 5/8″ internal diameter with 11.5NH or 11.5 threads per inch.
 Some professional or high-flow hoses are 3/4″ 11.5NH while some cheaper hoses are 1/2″ 11.5NH.
 It is rare however to find a residential hose fitting that uses a different thread pitch.

-Let’s explain hose fitting sizing and show you what most sizes are commonly used for.
+There are some exceptions however so let’s explain hose fitting sizing in greater detail and I’ll show you what most of the common fitting and connector sizes are commonly used for.

 First of All – What are Threads?

 Before we can answer questions about standard sizes for hose fittings, you need to understand what we mean when we talk about threads.

 Threads are the small rings you’ll see on the outside of a faucet or on the inside of a garden hose’s fitting.
 The threads are supposed to fit together in a screw-like manner to attach a hose to a faucet to allow water to come through without leaking or losing pressure.